-Damien Pous' sessions, on Mondays, 8am, will be given only online, on BBB (classroom M2IF-CR13).
+Damien Pous' sessions will be given only online, on BBB (classroom M2IF-CR13).

 For an exhaustive list, see Coq documentation on tactics (you can look for a specific tactic there).

 |intro H. intros HA HAB. intros H [H|H'].||(introduce hypotheses, possibly decomposing them on the fly)|

 |apply H. apply H, H'. apply (H H'). apply (te A). apply H in H'.||(apply an hypothesis, a theorem, or a term)|

 |assert(H: T). assert(H: T) by tac.||(prove a lemma inside a proof)|

 |split. left. right. exists.||(proving a conjunction, a discjunction, an exists)|